gakuranman/genesis-simple-portfolio/readme.txt

 == Description ==

-This is a lightweight and simple plugin that creates a custom post type ('portfolio') with two clean taxonomies ('types' and 'labels') to your WordPress installation.
-It can be used for creating a portfolio on any WordPress website, and also includes special support for the Genesis framework.
+Genesis Simple Portfolio is a lightweight plugin that adds a custom post type ('portfolio') and two clean taxonomies ('types' and 'labels') to your WordPress installation.
+It can be used for creating a portfolio on any WordPress website, and also includes special support for the Genesis framework and child themes.

-One or more portfolios can be created with a wide variety of uses, such as a photography album, personal project listings and work services.
-The plugin also features a few nifty extras to enhance the user experience by adding featured image thumbnails and a filtering system to the Portfolio admin menu for easy searching through your items.
+The plugin also features a few nifty extras to enhance your experience.
+You'll see featured image thumbnails in the Portfolio admin menus and also a filtering system to help you search through your items!

+Example uses for the portfolio include displaying photography albums, showing past projects and advertising work services.

+Please note - this plugin does not control how portfolio items are displayed on your WordPress theme.
+For more information on how to customise your theme, please visit the Genesis Simple Portfolio plugin homepage: http://gakuran.com/genesis-simple-portfolio/

 == Installation ==